bozsahin/ccg-latex/README.md

 Both are based on <code>\cgex{n}{lines}</code>, which is kept for legacy code, where <code>n</code> is the number of columns, and <code>lines</code> is the double-backslash-separated lines of at most that many columns.

+<code>\cglines{n}</code> typesets n undecorated lines separated by blanks, which is common practice after lexical assumptions.
+These are entered by default in {ccg} and {ccgg} environments above.

 Basic commands other than above (see the style file for a full list):

 <code>\cgf{..}</code> typesets the syntactic category.